-Susanne Langer was a well-known philosopher, artist, and semiotician of her time who was fascinated with natural language and the aesthetics of art and music.
-Unfortunately, because Langer was a woman, she was not held with the same prestige as other intellects working at the time.
-Langer used artistic expression to relate to other cognitive activities humans perform, and this is very apparent throughout her work.
-The work Langer published regarding aesthetics and expression, relates directly to Metz theory of a film being composed of a system of sign images and Saussure's ideology of natural language being a system of meaningful symbols.
-Langer saw each individual aspect of a piece of art as a sign that adds meaning to the message being portrayed by the creator.
+Susanne Langer was a well-known philosopher, artist, and semiotician of her time who was fascinated with language and the aesthetics of art and music.
+Unfortunately because Langer was a women, she was not held with the same prestige as other intellects of her time.
+Langer used artistic expression to relate to other cognitive activities humans perform and this is very apparent throughout her work.
+The work Langer published regarding aesthetics and expression, relates directly to the Metz theory of a film being a system of signs and Saussure's ideology of natural language being a system of signs.
+Langer saw each individual aspect of a piece of art as a sign that added meaning to the message being portrayed by the creator.
 Langer's approach to understanding how meaning is conveyed focuses on the presentational symbolism and discursive symbolism that is portrayed (Langer, 1953).
 Presentational symbolism dissects the emotional significance of an individual artistic feature or sign.
-Presentational symbolism can be manipulated and used in a variety of different ways by the artists, eliciting different emotions or feelings depending on the perspective the artist took (Langer, 1953).
-An example of presentational symbolism in art is show cased when an artist paints a tiny dog with very large eyes.
-To many observers, this will elicit a happy and sympathetic feeling because the dog is portrayed as having the qualities of being cute and innocent.
-Discursive symbolism, on the other hand, considers the implied message of a painting, acting like the signified half of a signs two-part construct under Saussure and Peirce (Langer, 1953).
+Presentational symbolism can be manipulated and used in various different ways by the artists, eliciting different emotions or feelings within the viewer depending on the perspective the artist took (Langer, 1953).
+An example of presentational symbolism in art is show cased when a artists paints a tiny dog with very large eyes.
+To many observers this will elicit a happy and sympathetic feeling within because the dog is portrayed as being cute and innocent.
+Discursive symbolism on the other hand considers the implied message of a painting, acting similar to the signified half of a signs two part construct under Saussure and Peirce (Langer, 1953).
 An example of discursive symbolism is the idea of fire being conveyed as destructive and devastating.
-Just like the idea of the signifier and the signified aspects of a sign, Langer looks at the presentational and discursive aspects of signs found in art and expression.
+Just like the idea of a signifier and the signified aspects of a sign, Langer looks at the presentational and discursive aspects of signs found in art and expression.